Skip to main content

 • legal cover and legal advice

-If you own a leasehold flat or house, check if your freeholder's insurance covers any of the repair costs.
+If you own a leasehold flat, check if your freeholder's insurance covers any of the repair costs.
 Buildings insurance should cover flood risks.

 Last updated: 3 April 2024